Professional Volunteering Opportunities in Social Work, Romania

 - Start Dates: Flexible

-This volunteer social work project helps patients at orphanages, care homes and hospitals in Brasov.
+This volunteer social work project helps patients at care centres and hospitals in Brasov.

 Many of these people have been affected by the widespread poverty in Romania.
 There are also patients with special needs such as Down Syndrome and Autism.